dobromir-hristov/vuecommunity/docs/guide/learning/books.md

 ### Testing Vue.js Applications
 **Author:** Edd Yerburgh

 Testing Vue.js Applications is a comprehensive guide to testing Vue components, events and more.
 The book is written towards people with little to no previous Vue experience.

-Author Edd Yerburgh, creator of the official Vue testing utility, explains the best testing practices in Vue along with general tips for testing any web application.
+ Author Edd Yerburgh, creator of the official Vue testing utility, explains the best testing practices in Vue, like mocking dependencies, testing and mocking a Vuex Store, Vue Router, mixins, along with general tips for testing any web application.

+ The book makes the assumption the reader is a novice Vue developer as it spends a good part of each section explaining in detail what will be done and how.

 Link: [Testing Vue.js Applications](https://www.manning.com/books/testing-vue-js-applications)